 The American Museum of Natural History (AMNH) is uniquely positioned at the nexus of research, education, and public outreach.
 Our mission to "discover, interpret, and disseminate-through scientific research and education-knowledge about human cultures, the natural world, and the universe" defines our collective focus as an institution.
-For nearly 150 years, AMNH has been a recognized leader in innovative scientific research and the dissemination of that knowledge to the public and educators the world over.
-With the opening of the Richard Gilder Graduate School (RGGS) at AMNH in 2006, which includes a Ph.D. granting program accredited by the Board of Regents of the State of New York, AMNH is developing the next generation of scientific leaders.
+For 150 years, AMNH has been a recognized leader in innovative scientific research and science education for the public and other educators the world over.
+With the opening of the Richard Gilder Graduate School (RGGS) at AMNH in 2006, which includes a Ph.D.-granting program accredited by the Board of Regents of the State of New York, AMNH is developing the next generation of scientific leaders.